CityOfZion/neo-tools/README.md

 # Use the node returned from getNodesBy to query the version for that RPC node.
-# This is the RECOMMENDED method (query a specific node for repetitious operations)
+# The following example is the RECOMMENDED method (query a specific node for repetitious operations)
 # See: http://docs.neo.org/en-us/node/cli/2.9.0/api.html for /Neo:v2.9.0/

 node neo-rpc/v2.9.0/client/cli/query -m getversion -n 'https://test1.cityofzion.io'